""

 Course Description

-The course will cover the main points of statistics and pricing in finance.
-Emphasis is placed on introducing students to the use of statistical and mathematical methods to analyze, price and obtain information about financial instruments.
-Emphasis is placed on real examples where students are trained to solve tasks similar to those they may have to solve in their jobs in the financial market.
+This course covers key topics in statistics and pricing in finance.
+Emphasis is placed on introducing students to the use of statistical and mathematical methods for analysing, pricing, and obtaining information about financial instruments.
+Real‑world examples are highlighted, giving students practical experience in solving problems similar to those they may encounter in their professional work in financial markets.

-In the statistical part of the course, ideas about continuous and sparse probability distributions, expected values, variance and standard deviation, confidence intervals, null hypotheses and linear regression analyses, both simple and multivariate, will be reviewed.
-The basic ideas of the Capital Asset Pricing Model (CAPM) will also be reviewed.
+The statistics portion of the course includes an overview of continuous and discrete probability distributions, expected values, variance and standard deviation, confidence intervals, hypothesis testing, and linear regression analysis, both simple and multiple.
+The course also covers the fundamental concepts of the Capital Asset Pricing Model (CAPM).

-The pricing part of the course will deal with the pricing of futures contracts on shares, bonds and currency and interest rate swaps, the construction of interest rate curves, as well as the types and characteristics of options.
+The pricing portion of the course focuses on the valuation of forward contracts on equities, bonds, and foreign exchange, as well as interest rate swaps, the construction of yield curves, and the types and characteristics of options.

 Face-to-face learning